chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-04-23-double-pagination-in-eleventy/index.md

 Whew, what a ride.
 I should write about VentoJS because it is cool.
 I should also write some sort of helper to paginate… a plugin might be cool, but the configuration would need to be very customisable… ah well, an idea for another day.
 For now, I hope this helped you in one way or another!

 Go forth and paginate!
-Also here's a meme from yesteryear because I am a cool and hip.
+Also here’s a meme from yesteryear because I am a cool and hip.

 {{ set imageUrl = "./yodawg.jpg" |> toRoot }}
 {{ image imageUrl, "A terribly old meme of famous rapper Xzibit laughing, captioned: Yo dawg, I heard you liked pagination, so I added pagination inside your paginated pages, so you can paginate while you paginate.", null, { ratio: 500/320 } }}